dfmdmx/dfmdmx.github.io/resume.md

 >Thinking about Architecture as some intrinsic or emergent part of the universe allows us to reduce some of its properties into fundamental variables that can be understood through mathematics and then be shaped by the laws of science.
 The scale we have reach as humanity and the amount of information we have gathered about ourselves and our surroundings allows us to use some of the most advance problem solving techniques such as genetic algorithms and neural networks into real practical design applications.

 ### Form finding through generative design
-I have experience in designing and optimizing panelized structures through genetic algorithms.
+I have experience designing and optimizing panelized structures through genetic algorithms.
 I think the valuable part in using this approach is that it can take multiple dimensions into account such as strength, use of material and manufacturing process to output the most optimal solution without the need to fully understanding the complexity of the whole system.
 I usually work with Python and Rhino Grasshopper.

 ### Automated machine manufacturing
 On the hardware side I work with multi-axis CNCs, lathes and 3D printers.
 I like to control them whenever posible through a RPI, Arduino or similar boards to interact with them through a network connection.
 This allows me to handle multiple machines or manufacturing lines in parallel for the completion of a single project, since parametric manufacturing often involves thousands of different parts that need to be assembled together.